daos-stack/daos/NewDocs/DAOS Docker.md

 Once the image has been created, a container will need to be started to run the DAOS service.

 ### Setting Hugepages
-At this stage, depending on how hugepages are configured on your hist system, you may get errors when the `docker run` command is issued.
-So for this demonstration, we will configure hugepages before issuing the `docker run` command:
+At this stage, depending on how hugepages are configured on your host system, you may get errors when the `docker run` command is issued.
+So for this demonstration, we will be configuring hugepages before issuing the `docker run` command:

-> Depending on the CPU involved, the quantity of hugepages will very.
-In our case of a Cascade Lake Server it is a qty of 16
+> Depending on the CPU involved, the quantity of available hugepages changes, for example.
 - Cascade Lake 16 pages
 - Icelake 64 pages
 - Saphire Rapids 96 pages

-We set the hugepages by using the following commands:
+In our case of a Cascade Lake Server it is a qty of 16, and we set the hugepages by using the following commands:
 ```bash
 echo 16 | sudo tee /proc/sys/VM/nr_hugepages
 cat /proc/meminfo | grep Huge